Public Health and Primary Care Rotation at Norwich Medical School

 The application of knowledge and skills is demonstrated as follows:

 - You will undertake approximately two projects during your placement.
 These projects may include the opportunity to undertake literature review tasks, systematic review, data analysis, and report writing.
-In general, these will involve attaching the F2 to on-going studies undertaken within the Population Health and Primary Care Group’s research team.
+In general, these will involve attaching the F2 to on-going studies undertaken within the Primary Care and Health Services Research Group.
 The aim is to complete 1-2 reports of which at least one should be prepared for publication and one for a conference presentation.

 - You will participate in the monthly Journal Club in association with the Norfolk NHS Public Health F2.
 You would be expected to present at least once at this journal club.